tier4/CalibrationTools/sensor/docs/tutorials/tag_based_pnp_calibrator.md

 The following UI should be displayed.
 When the `Calibrate` button becomes available, click it.
 If it does not become available, it means that either the required `tf` or services are not available.

-In this tutorial, since the `tf` are published by the provided rosbags, run the rag (`ros2 bag play camera_lidar.db3 --clock -r 0.1`) first and launch the tools afterward to trigger the `Calibrate` button.
+In this tutorial, since the `tf` are published by the provided rosbag, run the rag (`ros2 bag play camera_lidar.db3 --clock -r 0.1`) first and launch the tools afterward to trigger the `Calibrate` button.

 ![segment](../images/tag_based_pnp_calibrator/menu3.jpg)

 ## Calibration

-The calibration start automatically after click the `Calibrate` button.
-It will keep calibrate the LidarTag detections and AprilTag detections until the number of the detections fit the user defined `calibration_pairs` in the `Launcher configuration`.
+The calibration starts automatically after clicking the `Calibrate` button.
+It will keep calibrating the LidarTag detections and AprilTag detections until the number of the detections fits the user-defined `calibration_pairs` in the `Launcher configuration`.

 When user start the calibration, `rviz` and the `image view` should be displayed like below.

 ![segment](../images/tag_based_pnp_calibrator/visualization1.jpg)

-After the tools detect the LidarTag and AprilTag, it will shows the detection markers on the `rviz` and the `image view`.
+After the tools detect the LidarTag and AprilTag, it will show the detection markers on the `rviz` and the `image view`.
 The text in the rviz will also display the current number of pairs of lidar detections and AprilTag detections.

 ![segment](../images/tag_based_pnp_calibrator/visualization2.jpg)

-Once user get the converged detection, user can start moving the tag to another position.
-Please make sure the moving distance is larger than the `calibration_min_pair_distance` and also make sure the tag is in the view of FOV of the lidar and camera.
+Once the user gets the converged detection, the user can start moving the tag to another position.
+Please make sure the moving distance is larger than the `calibration_min_pair_distance` and also make sure the tag is in the FOV of the lidar and camera.

-In the end of the calibration, we can get 8 detection pairs which shown as below.
+At the end of the calibration, we can get 8 detection pairs which are shown below.

 ![segment](../images/tag_based_pnp_calibrator/visualization3.jpg)

 ## Results

-After the calibration process is finished, the sensor_calibration_manager will display the results in the tf tree and allow user to save the calibration data to a file.
+After the calibration process is finished, the sensor_calibration_manager will display the results in the tf tree and allow the user to save the calibration data to a file.

 <p align="center">
     <img src="../images/tag_based_pnp_calibrator/menu4.jpg" alt="menu4" width="500">
 </p>

-User can modify the `visualization options` in the right side of the `image view`.
+The user can modify the `visualization options` on the right side of the `image view`.
 To compare the results, please set the `Marker size (m)` to `0.04` and set the `PC subsample factor` to `1`.

 <p align="center">
     <img src="../images/tag_based_pnp_calibrator/visualization_bar.jpg"  alt="visualization_bar" width="200">